Avijit3688/Avijit3688/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on ...React JS
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ... laravel
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on ...Node and React Native
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with ...backend
-- 💬 Ask me about ...
+- 💬 Ask me about ...React JS
-- 📫 How to reach me: ...
+- 📫 How to reach me: ...simple without using slang
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->